How to Find a Short Term Furnished Rental in NYC | March 2026

 Cons: Less diversity in product, design, and neighborhood options.

-Examples: Sonder, AKA, Furnished Quarters, roomrs
+Examples: Sonder, AKA, Furnished Quarters

 4. Details to Consider in a Short Term Furnished Rental